City of Vice: Reception

 City of Vice launched with 2.7 million viewers and an 11% share in the 9pm hour on Channel 4.
 The first episode of City of Vice was relatively well received in the British press, The Times describing it as "an antidote to the current spate of twee costume dramas" and "more likely to resonate with cynical modern audiences".
-The Guardian described it as looking "gravelled for cash" but compensating with "documentary direction and Ian McDairmid's voice, as rich as a liqueur."
+The Guardian described it as looking "gravelled for cash" but compensating with "documentary direction and Ian McDiarmid's voice, as rich as a liqueur."

 DVD release

 Contender Entertainment Group released the complete series on DVD in Region 2 (UK) on 18 February 2008.
 This release has been discontinued and is now out of print.

 Entertainment One released the complete series on DVD in Region 1 on 10 June 2008.

 Bow Street Runner – the game

 Bow Street Runner was an online game in five parts to accompany the series.
 Like the television series the game attempts to be historically accurate.
 The player takes control of a "Bow Street Runner" and has to solve several crimes by collecting clues, consulting witnesses and visiting several places in Georgian London.

 Each character is played by an actor (e.g. John Fielding is played by Julian Glover).

 The game itself is accompanied by several minigames which simulate various activities like picking locks or shooting.
 The game was produced by Brighton-based company Littleloud, and won a BAFTA in November 2008.